Category

 With the increase in Western military equipment being sent to Ukraine—particularly from Europe, including Germany—Rheinmetall has also begun focusing on equipment repair and refurbishment.
 While some repairs occur within existing facilities in Europe, the logistics have become time-consuming as the variety of Rheinmetall equipment in Ukraine grows.
 Thus, repair processes have been split.

 Equipment set for deployment to Ukraine—like the Leopard 1A5 tanks—still undergoes refurbishment at Rheinmetall’s European facilities.
 However, battlefield-active gear is now repaired on Ukrainian soil, saving crucial time and resources.
 Rheinmetall has set up dedicated repair shops for Marder infantry fighting vehicles, though specific details about other equipment remain under wraps.
-A joint venture established to handle these repairs is reportedly operating smoothly and efficiently.
+A joint venture established to handle these repairs is reportedly operating smoothly and efficiently. and thus, thanks to expanded military cooperation, advanced equipment can now be serviced directly on Ukrainian soil.

 These Ukrainian-based repair shops reduce both time and logistical costs, cutting out the need for lengthy, resource-draining transport to Poland or Romania.